Matthew-Bodenstein/Tesla-ML-Driven-Expansion/README.md

 ## Getting Started
 1. Open `ml_driven_tesla_expansion.ipynb` in **Google Colab** or **Jupyter Notebook**.
 2. Upload the dataset file: `EV_Charging_Stations_Feb82024.xlsx`.
-   *(You can download it from the U.S. Department of Energy or download it on Kaggel.com.
-It is not included due to property rights.)*
+   *(You can download the dataset from the U.S. Department of Energy or from Kaggle.
+It is not included in this repository due to licensing and distribution rights)*

 ---